-- Compute the Fresnel zone for your transmission using Cloud RF.
-Comment the result. - Provide the expression of the link budget and compute the received power using two different path loss models (ITM, Line of sight) with Cloud RF. - Compare the received power obtained experimentally with the results of Cloud RF. - Prepare a short presentation (5 minutes pitch) to describe your experiment.
+- Compute the Fresnel zone for your transmission. - Provide the expression of the link budget and compute the received power using two different pathloss models. - Compare the received power obtained experimentally with the theoretical results. - Prepare a short presentation to describe your experiment.